proazad/donation-campaign/README.md

 First of all this a Donation site or non-profit site.

-- Use this website you are able to donate non-profit organization for charity.
+- By use this website you are able to donate non-profit organization for charity.
 - You can get Monthly all Donation Package and you can donation once time
 - You can see which donation campaign you donate
-- You see details about donation campaign and follow up your donation used by which area and which people.
+- You see details about donation campaign and follow up your donation.
+- And Last you can see you all donation history from you account donation history.